serrachow/UMAP-CSE-182-FINAL/README.md

 - `mypackage/`: Contains the package modules.
 - `__init__.py`: Initializes the package.
 - `functions.py`: Contains helper functions for data processing and visualization.
-- `umap_tool.py`: Script for running the tool from the command line.
 - `setup.py`: Script for setting up the package.
 - `README.md`: Project documentation.
-- `requirements.txt`: Required libraries.

 ## Contributors